 At one point, I was making $30,000 a month consulting for three financial technology startups in the San Francisco Bay Area.
 As someone who build a reputable platform online, they needed my expertise to help build their platform as well.

-I also do personal finance consulting on a regular basis through my Financial Samurai Consulting page.
-Each month, I consult with 3-4 people on how to negotiate their layoffs.
+I used to do personal finance consulting on a regular basis through my Financial Samurai Consulting page.
+Each month, I consulted with 3-4 people on how to negotiate their layoffs.
 My book has not only made me an expert in severance negotiations, it also serves as a lead generator.

 Check out the income statement of a personal finance blogger who generates a 300,000 a month in pageviews.
-He makes roughly $186,000 a year through consulting alone!
+She makes roughly $186,000 a year through consulting alone!

 9. Podcast Advertising